Is there a fine line between safety measures and policy overkill?

 Dateline: Loveland, Colo.
 A second-grader at Mary Blair Elementary School was recently suspended for throwing an imaginary grenade during recess.

-"(The boy) was playing a game of his own making, called ‘rescue the world,’" according to a report from the Huffington Post, "when he tossed the imaginary grenade into a make-believe box
+"(The boy) was playing a game of his own making, called ‘rescue the world,’" according to a report from the Huffington Post, "when he tossed the imaginary grenade into a make-believe box filled with something evil, making explosion sound effects.

 The boy’s mother told Colorado TV station KDVR that she didn’t "think the rule is very realistic for kids this age."